 Rachel Hewitt, Chief Executive of MillionPlus, said:

-“We must challenge the narrative that all students are able to rely on parental support.’’
+“We must challenge the narrative that all students can rely on parental support.’’

 What are the key recommendations for the UK Government, the Office for Students and the Student Awards Agency Scotland

 - An immediate increase to maintenance funding for students, ideally in the shape of maintenance grants, though maintenance loan increases would bring welcome relief in the short term.

 - An immediate increase in hardship funds for universities to be targeted at students most in need.